-The Software & Application Innovation Lab (SAIL) at the Hariri Institute for Computing is a professional research software engineering and consulting lab that serves as a collaborative partner for computational and data-driven research efforts across Boston University.
+The Software & Application Innovation Lab (SAIL) at the Hariri Institute for Computing is a professional research, software engineering, and consulting lab that acts as both a driver and a collaborative partner for computational and data-oriented research efforts across Boston University.

-Ongoing projects focus on a wide range of topics and technologies, from using machine learning techniques to analyze large corpora, to solving record linkage problems for public health and economics applications, to building production-quality web services and mobile apps that enable research in areas such as electronic health and synthetic biology, to prototyping and deploying smart-city services and platforms.
+Ongoing projects focus on a wide range of topics and technologies, from developing and deploying novel cybersecurity applications, to applying scalable computing and machine learning techniques to large corpora, to solving record linkage problems for public health and economics applications, to building production-quality web services and mobile apps that enable research in areas such as electronic health and synthetic biology, to prototyping and deploying smart-city services and platforms.

 SAIL is committed to promoting innovation, best practices, and open source models within the research community.
 SAIL will learn and help teach new technologies and techniques as determined by the needs of any given project.